pscedu/psc-wpdocs/neocortex/connecting.md

 #### How to connect to Bridges-2 over ssh

-Connect to `bridges-2.ps.edu` using your PSC credentials.
+Connect to `bridges-2.ps.edu` using your PSC credentials, where *psc_username* is your PSC username.
 <pre> ssh <i>psc_username</i>@bridges2.psc.edu</pre>

 If you need to reset your password, please visit the [PSC Password Change Utility](https://apr.psc.edu) webpage.